Sexual misconduct at church: What every member should know

 All United Methodist clergy are required to receive up-to-date ethics training at least once every quadrennium—the four-year period between General Conference sessions (BOR ¶2044).
 While each annual conference creates its own curriculum, the workshops typically cover topics like identifying sexual misconduct, techniques for maintaining appropriate boundaries, and ways to keep one’s self and a congregation safe.

 Other congregation leaders and members are encouraged to attend these workshops.
 Ask your pastor or district superintendent, whose contact information is on your church’s Find-A-Church page under “Additional Info,” for more information.

-Another key toward the prevention of sexual misconduct in every United Methodist congregation is the adoption of safety policies.
+Another key toward the prevention of sexual misconduct in every United Methodist congregation is the adoption of and adherence to safety policies.